randomtruffles/Dominion_League/rules.md

 In order to ensure that matches are completed in a timely fashion, players must meet a number of deadlines throughout the season.
 All deadlines are on Sundays at 23:59 UTC.

 <a name="6.3.1"></a>6.3.1.
-At the end of the second week of the season, players should have checked in to their division, and/or played and/or scheduled at least one match.
+At the end of the first week of the season, players should have checked in to their division.

 <a name="6.3.2"></a>6.3.2.
+At the end of the second week of the season, players should have played and/or scheduled at least one match.

+<a name="6.3.3"></a>6.3.3.
 At the end of the third week of the season, players should have no more than 4 matches remaining to be played or scheduled.
 This typically requires having played and/or scheduled 1 match.

-<a name="6.3.3"></a>6.3.3.
+<a name="6.3.4"></a>6.3.4.
 At the end of the fourth week of the season, players should have no more than 3 matches remaining to be played or scheduled.
 This typically requires having played and/or scheduled 2 matches.

-<a name="6.3.4"></a>6.3.4.
+<a name="6.3.5"></a>6.3.5.
 At the end of the fifth week of the season, players should have no more than 2 matches remaining to be played or scheduled.
 This typically requires having played and/or scheduled 3 matches.

-<a name="6.3.5"></a>6.3.5.
+<a name="6.3.6"></a>6.3.6.
 At the end of the sixth and final week of the season, players should have completed all of their matches.
 This typically requires having played 5 matches.

-<a name="6.3.6"></a>6.3.6.
+<a name="6.3.7"></a>6.3.7.
 By default, the moderators will drop and suspend (see [7](#7)) players who fail to meet these deadlines, though they may waive the drop and/or the suspension at their discretion due to extenuating circumstances.

 ### <a name="6.4"></a>6.4.
 Extensions

-If you are unable to complete a match by the end of season deadline ([6.3.5](#6.3.5)), you must request an extension from your moderator by that deadline.
+If you are unable to complete a match by the end of season deadline ([6.3.6](#6.3.6)), you must request an extension from your moderator by that deadline.

 <a name="6.4.1"></a>6.4.1.
 If you are in tier A, you may request an extension of up to 3 days.
 In all other tiers, you may request an extension of up to 7 days.